 Application Step 2

-- provide a passport photo – this will need to be a clear photo of yourself against a plain background
+- Provide a passport photo – this will need to be a clear photo of yourself against a plain background

-- Proof of your registration to the DBS Online Update Service (you will need your DBS certificate number to do this – please refer to the driver guidance notes) and copy of the DBS Certificate
+- Proof of your registration to the DBS Online Update Service (you will need your DBS certificate number to do this – please refer to the driver guidance notes) and copy of the DBS Certificate – please note, you will require an enhanced DBS certificate applied for under the position of ‘Other Workforce’ that is registered on the DBS Update Service

 - Pay the application fee online